martlemoree/surway/README.md

 # surway
-project of module web technologies of the master studies business informatics at HTW Berlin
+project for module webtech

+task
+build a web application

+idea
+page for doing surveys